Movazed/Encryptix/README.md

-# Machine Learning Project README
+# Customer Churn Credit Scoring Project README

 ## Overview
 Provide an overview of your machine learning project, including its purpose, goals, and any relevant background information.